alufolie91/proton-ge-custom/README.md

 I also of course need to thank the wine-staging maintainers: Alistair Leslie-Hughes, Zebediah Figura and Paul Gofman

-They have contributed MANY patches to staging, far beyond what I have done, as well as kept up with regular rebasing.
+They have contributed many patches to staging, far beyond what I have done, as well as kept up with regular rebasing.
 A lot of times when bug reports come to me, if it has to do with staging I end up testing and relaying information to these guys in order to get issues resolved.

 ### Reporters